Powdered Milk Storage Can Be Easy Once You Know How

 Other plastic containers are less suitable, e.g. food-grade buckets.
 Oxygen absorbers should be used to remove oxygen from containers to extend shelf life and minimize off-flavors.
 A 2U.S.U. study concluded that after 4-yr storage, NFDM samples stored in plastic bags (not Mylar-type) were statistically less acceptable than samples stored in cans.
 The form of milk (instant or regular) did not affect the length of time NFDM could be stored.
 Unacceptability of samples in the study was due to an oxidized/stale flavor.

-You can purchase Nonfat Dried milk in bulk from local distributors like Costco and SamsClub.
+You can also purchase Nonfat Dried milk in bulk from local distributors like Costco and SamsClub.
 These may come in a 25# bag or food grade bucket.
 Neither bag or bucket will be suitable for long term storage and must be repackaged.

 How to repackage a bulk purchase of 25# of dried milk